Count Your Blessings

 Here is a (very blurry) picture of the strictures in my large intestine.

 There are 7 strictures in my large intestine which make it difficult to get food to pass through.
-This, along with my damaged small intestine, means I need to stick to very low-fat foods, no fresh fruits, no dried fruits, no cruciferous vegetables (like broccoli, cauliflower, brussel sprouts, cabbage, etc.,), no seeds, no beans, no legumes, no popcorn, no hard crunchy foods, no nuts, and what veggies I can eat have to be cooked until they are “mushy.”
+This, along with my damaged small intestine, means I need to stick to very low-fat foods, no fresh fruits, no dried fruits, no cruciferous vegetables (like broccoli, cauliflower, brussel sprouts, cabbage, etc.,), no seeds, no beans, no legumes, no popcorn, no hard crunchy foods, no nuts, and what veggies I can eat have to be cooked until they are “soft and mushy.”

 This is the GI system.